toddmotto/angularjs-styleguide/README.md

 ### Component theory

 Components are essentially templates with a controller.
 They are _not_ Directives, nor should you replace Directives with Components, unless you are upgrading "template Directives" with controllers, which are best suited as a component.
 Components also contain bindings that define inputs and outputs for data and events, lifecycle hooks and the ability to use one-way data flow and event Objects to get data back up to a parent component.
-These are the new defacto standard in Angular 1.5 and above.
+These are the new defacto standard in AngularJs 1.5 and above.
 Everything template and controller driven that we create will likely be a component, which may be a stateful, stateless or routed component.
 You can think of a "component" as a complete piece of code, not just the `.component()` definition Object.
 Let's explore some best practices and advisories for components, then dive into how you should be structuring them via stateful, stateless and routed component concepts.

 **[Back to top](#table-of-contents)**